TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-recovery-blob-softdelete-enabled-new.md

 # Blob Recovery with Soft Delete enabled
 <!--issueDescription-->

 The deleted blob could be recoverable because blob soft delete is enabled on storage account **{ResourceName}**.
-The blob can be recovered if:
-1. Soft delete was enabled when deletion happened.
-2. The recovery operation is completed within **{SoftDeleteRetentionDays}** days after deletion.
+The blob can be recovered if soft delete was enabled when deletion happened and the recovery operation is completed within **{SoftDeleteRetentionDays}** days after deletion.

 <!--/issueDescription-->